Aspatria Agricultural College: The post Webb era

 After Webb's death on 28 November 1893, his wife, following her husbands' instructions, employed as successor, John Smith-Hill, an associate member of the Surveyors Institute with a First Class Diploma from the R.A.S., and a BSc Honours Degree in Botany from London University.
 Smith-Hill arrived at Aspatria in January 1894 to find a register of 65 scholars and a staff of ten lecturers.
-He began by expanding the scope of the curriculum such that within two years he had broadened its base and began to specialise in the training of managers required for the empire's emerging estates and farms.
+He began by expanding the scope of the curriculum such that within two years he had broadened its base and began to specialise in the training of managers required for the British Empire's emerging estates and farms.
 He divided the course into three discrete sections.
-The first, a bridging course, designed to assist the less well educated student, to improve their knowledge in Algebra, English Composition, Book Keeping, Drawing, Arithmetic, Elementary Science and Agriculture.
+The first, a bridging course, designed to assist the less well-educated student, to improve their knowledge in Algebra, English Composition, Book Keeping, Drawing, Arithmetic, Elementary Science and Agriculture.
 The second, more advanced, included Chemistry, Mensuration, Geology, Botany, Veterinary Medicine; Land Surveying and Agricultural Law.
 To fulfil the practicable requirements of the final section he added Practical Surveying, Beekeeping and Veterinary Surgery.
 He established an annual fact finding magazine entitled the College Chronicle.
 He employed a professional valuer, to teach the skills of property valuation.
 He also introduced a Mining class specifically designed for those students seeking their fortunes in foreign fields.
 Finally he changed the entry procedures.
 He discouraged girls, raised the entrance age to sixteen and introduced an entrance examination.
 He also increased the fees to a commercial level.
 By 1900, the minimum annual charges levied on students under the age of 20, was £100.
 Students above this age paid a surcharge of £10.
-In December 1896, a commendatory report appeared in the North British Agriculturist, stating that Aspatria College had more students than the combined intake of all those attending agricultural classes in Scotland & Northern England.
+In December 1896, a commendatory report appeared in the North British Agriculturist, stating that Aspatria College had more students than the combined intake of all those attending agricultural classes in Scotland and Northern England.
 On 4 August 1896, Smith-Hill married Webbs' widow and became the joint owner of the college.
 In 1898 he established the Old Aspatrian Club, with over 60 members, which met annually in the Holborn restaurant, London and later in Carlisle.